How to Keep Clothes Looking Like New

 Keep Your Closet Dry and Ventilated

 All your hard work will be wasted if your closet is not kept dry and well ventilated.
 The closet's micro-climate can affect how long your clothes will last.
 A damp atmosphere could cause mildew to grow on your clothes.
 This might be due to condensation from an adjacent poorly ventilated shower room.
-You can help prevent mildew on your clothes by using a moisture absorber like in your closet.
-They are tiny crystals that absorb excess water in the air.
-You will need to periodically replace the crystals with a refill pack.
-Damp Rid
+You can help prevent mildew on your clothes by using a moisture absorber in your closet.
+They contain tiny crystals that absorb excess water in the air.